-Another way to find out if Carleton subscribes to a particular journal (print and/or electronic) is to use the Journal Search:
+You can find out if Carleton subscribes to a particular journal (print and/or electronic) by using the Journal Search:

 From the Library home page, click the Articles tab, then the button that says Browse Journals.
 Once there, search for your journal title.